RSGallery2/RSG2_Gallery_Component/README.md

 Mirjam got the version running under J!2.5 and did a great Job supporting user on the forum.
 While starting to upgrade for J!3x she got a baby and does only user maintenance now.
 I finished her task.
 (First rsgallery2 version 16.04.2015)

+Actual (Oct.
+2016) the forum was moved to forum.rsgallery2.org and a new landing page rsgallery.org was created.

 ...

-To be continued
+To be continued ;-)

 ## Actual state:
 The components are released for Joomla!
 3.x
 The software is regularly evolving and changing.
 We are in a continuous process to improve parts here and there.
-If you have any suggestion please use the forum http://www.rsgallery2.nl
+If you have any suggestion please use the forum http://www.forum.rsgallery2.org

 # Want to Contribute?

 There's a few ways you can get in touch:

-    Chat on Twitter.
-Follow @WebceptionApp for release updates or follow @JayHealey for everything else.
+	Send us a post to team at rsgallery.org (correct address to match ...)

     Post bugs, issues, feature requests via GitHub Issues.